Coming Down From Drugs

 Detoxification is an important first step towards recovery.
 The medical care team can provide emotional support and make this difficult process as safe and comfortable as possible – don’t go through it alone.
 Once your symptoms have diminished and you are stabilized, the team can help you transition into a rehab program where you will receive counseling, addiction education and ongoing support for your continued healing and recovery.

-If you or a loved one needs help with detox, call our intake team at today.
+If you or a loved one needs help with detox, contact us today.
 We can answer your questions about how alcohol or drugs affect you and what to expect during the detoxification process.
-We invite you to contact us to learn more about our addiction treatment programs and how we can help you or your loved one begin the journey towards recovery.